sirhanzz/CTF-Writeups/2026/OPUCC/reverseengineering/clockwork.md

 <h2>Solution</h2>

 <p>
 This challenge provides a 64-bit ELF executable that asks the user to enter a key.
-When I ran the program, it only displayed whether the input was correct or incorrect, so there was no obvious way to obtain the flag directly.
-Because of this, I analyzed the binary with Ghidra to understand how the validation process works.
+Running the program only tells whether the input is correct or incorrect, so I used <b>Ghidra</b> to analyze how the program checks the flag.
 </p>

-<h3>Step 1: Exploring the Binary</h3>
+<h3>Step 1: Explore the Binary</h3>

 <p>
-I first opened the executable in <b>Ghidra</b>.
-The binary was not stripped, so function names were still available, which made it much easier to understand its structure.
+After opening the binary in <b>Ghidra</b>, I noticed that it was not stripped, so the function names were still available.
 </p>

 <pre>